moehoshio/NekoLauncher/readme.md

 NekoL (Neko launcher or NekoLc) is a modern, customizable cross-platform launcher framework.
 It aims to lower the software usage barrier, making it user-friendly and straightforward to operate.
 It can launch any object, wrapping around anything, and includes self-updating and automatic software content updates.
 This is also my first project learning C++ for nearly a year.
-Through this project, I continue to grow, and learn more content and knowledge.
+Through this project,learn more content and knowledge.

 ## Recruiting Contributors